samuelmatis/viera-control/README.md

 _ _ _
 ### API: ####

-All API calls expect `/tv/action` are GET
+All API calls except `/tv/action` are GET

 #### Using: ####